 Project Manager for Llwyn Celyn

 Richard Burton has been involved with Llwyn Celyn for over seven years.
 As Project Manager, he oversaw the transformation of the site from brink of collapse to the restored building you see today.

 "If I have to choose one interesting discovery, it has to be the archway in the south wall of what was the ground floor of the hall and now the dining room.
 This was discovered very late in the project and was totally unexpected and has been a point of speculation as to its precise use since."

-Caroline is Landmark's Historian and Head of Engagement.
+Caroline is Landmark's Historian.
 She has been involved in the Llwyn Celyn project for over 10 years, first visiting the site in 2007 when it was covered in emergency scaffolding.
 As well as overseeing Landmark's community outreach programmes at Llwyn Celyn, she has written a comprehensive history of the site and the surrounding area.

 "Llwyn Celyn is still 'guarded from evil spirits' by the 17th-century shoe we found carefully concealed under the north eaves of the hall...it was probably placed there by William Watkin, when he was modernising the house in the 1690s.
 We've put it back!"

 Kasia is our Engagement Manager, delivering our community outreach programmes which saw over 100 volunteers take part in our craft training 'heritage at work' weeks.